AP, IB or A-Levels - Australian International School (AIS)

 The AP (or Advanced Placement) Program is designed to enable willing and academically prepared students to pursue college-level studies while in high school.

 Developed by the United States Organisation College Board, the AP courses are offered by some high schools and corresponding AP exams are administered once a year.
+AP is primarily recognised by American universities and some international institutions, though its acceptance varies significantly outside the United States.

 IB at a glance